thegrumpys/odop/docs/Help/gettingStarted.md

 Constraints are single sided (Max or Min) limits imposed on the selected Variable.
 First, mark the checkbox and then enter a value in the entry field.
-The amount of constraint violation will be immediate recalculated;
+The amount of constraint violation will be immediately recalculated;
 a positive value if violated or a negative value if satisfied.
 The Objective Value will reflect the aggregate impact of all violated constraints.
 This example illustrates the 108 inch Max limit on Length+Girth